serverpod/cli_tools/README_config.md

 ```

 To reference a value from the configuration broker in an option definition,
 specify the `configKey`.
-In this example the configuration file is a JSON or
+In this example, the configuration file is a JSON or
 YAML file and the JSON pointer syntax is used.

 ```dart